-We offer a wide array of training products, from desktop trainers to FFSs, addressing both our civil and military customers' training needs.
-With a large network of training centres, we are also a global leader in aviation training providing the complete solution to meet our customers' training and pilot placement needs.
-Our pilot training programs span over 100 different aircraft models including commercial airliners, business aircraft and helicopters in the civil market.
-In the defence market, our programs involve instruction for transport aircraft, helicopters, lead-in jet trainers, aerial refuelers, and maritime patrol aircraft.
-Our range of training services includes the provision of curricula for initial, type rating, recurrent and maintenance training.
-Our civil pilot provisioning solution adds value and moves our customers' businesses forward by identifying, screening, selecting, training and ultimately placing pilots at their airlines.
-In addition, we deliver civil ab initio pilot training through CAE Oxford Aviation Academy.
+We offer a wide array of training products, from desktop trainers to FFSs, addressing both our civil and defence and security customers' training needs.
+With a large network of training centres, we are also a global leader in aviation training providing the complete solution to meet our customers' training and pilot sourcing needs.
+Our pilot training programs span over 100 different civilian aircraft models including commercial airliners, business aircraft and helicopters.
+In the defence and security market, our programs involve training for transport aircraft, helicopters, trainer aircraft, tankers, maritime patrol aircraft, remotely piloted aircraft ("RPA") systems, tanks, armoured fighting vehicles, ships and other platforms.
+Our range of training services includes the provision of curricula for pilot type training, cabin crew and maintenance training.
+Our civil pilot sourcing solution adds value and moves our customers' businesses forward by identifying, screening, selecting, training and ultimately placing pilots at their airlines.
+In addition, we deliver civil ab initio pilot training through CAE Oxford Aviation Academy ("CAE OAA").